-Level Mark AO1 5 9-10 A comprehensive demonstration of knowledge and understanding of cinematography and/or editing.
-Comprehensive knowledge and understanding of cinematography and/or editing.
-Precise answer supported by at least two examples of cinematography and/or editing from the film.
+Level Mark AO1 5 9-10 A comprehensive demonstration of knowledge and understanding of the use of non-verbal communication.
+Comprehensive knowledge and understanding of the use of non-verbal communication.
+Precise answer supported by two or more examples of the use of non-verbal communication from the film.
 Use of film terminology is highly relevant and accurate.
-4 7-8 A good demonstration of knowledge and understanding of cine A good demonstration of knowledge and understanding of cinematography and/or editing.
-Good knowledge and understanding of cinematography and/or editing.
-Relevant answer supported by at least two examples of cinematography and/or editing from the film.
+4 7-8 A good demonstration of knowledge and understanding of the use of non-verbal communication.
+Good knowledge and understanding of the use of non-verbal communication.
+Relevant answer supported by two or more examples of the use of non-verbal communication from the film.
 Accurate and appropriate use of film terminology.
-3 5-6 An adequate demonstration of knowledge and understanding of cinematography and/or editing.
-Adequate knowledge and understanding of cinematography and/or editing.
-Mostly relevant answer supported by at least one example of cinematography and/or editing from the film.
+3 5-6 An adequate demonstration of knowledge and understanding of the use of non-verbal communication.
+Adequate knowledge and understanding of the use of non-verbal communication.
+Mostly relevant answer supported by at least one example of the use of non-verbal communication from the film.
 Use of film terminology is mostly accurate.
-2 3-4 A limited demonstration of knowledge and understanding of cinematography and/or editing.
-Limited knowledge and understanding of cinematography and/or editing. , more to support and the control of to the question set.
+2 3-4 A limited demonstration of knowledge and understanding of the use of non-verbal communication.
+Limited knowledge and understanding of the use of non-verbal communication.
+Answer is supported by at least one example of use of non-verbal communication, although this may not be made relevant to the question set.
 Use of film terminology is limited and may not always be accurate.
-A minimal demonstration of knowledge and understanding of cinematography and/or editing.
-Minimal knowledge and understanding of cinematography and/or editing.
+1 1-2 A minimal demonstration of knowledge and understanding of the use of non-verbal communication.
+Minimal knowledge and understanding of the use of non-verbal communication.
 Answer lacks relevance to the question set and may not be supported by examples.
 Minimal use of film terminology.
 0 0 No response or no response worthy of credit.

-2 Analyse how sound is used to create meaning in at least two examples from one film from 1930-1960 that you have studied.
+2 Analyse how editing is used to create meaning in at least two examples from one film from the silent era that you have studied.
 [10]

 Assessment Objectives AO2: Apply knowledge and understanding of elements of film to analyse films (1a).
-10 marks Indicative content Candidates may analyse the use of sound in terms of some of the following ideas: the distinction between parallel and contrapuntal sound, whether diegetic or non-diegetic, Foley sound and sound used expressively how sound can generate multiple connotations and suggest a range of possible interpretations how sound relates to characters and narrative development including the use of sound motifs how sound conveys messages and values multitrack sound mixing and layering, asynchronous sound, sound design how and why different spectators interpret the same use of sound differently how sound can be indicative of an auteur approach and can contribute to a film aesthetic.
+10 marks Indicative content Candidates may analyse the use of editing in terms of some of the following ideas: the shot-to-shot relationships of continuity editing including match editing, the 180° rule and the role of editing in creating meaning including the Kuleshov effect how editing can generate multiple connotations and suggest a range of possible interpretations how editing relates to characters and narrative development including the use of editing motifs how editing conveys messages and values how visual effects (created in post-production) are used, including the way they are designed to engage the spectator and create an emotional response montage editing and stylised forms of editing including jump cuts how and why different spectators interpret the same editing effects differently how editing can be indicative of an auteur approach and can contribute to a film aesthetic.
 This is, however, a description of possible content only; all legitimate answers and approaches must be credited appropriately.
-Additional guidance Refer to deneric marking drid for this dilection
+Candidates must give two relevant examples from a set film from the correct period.
+Responses that only provide one relevant example can reach the 'adequate' mark band if there is clear analysis of how it creates meaning, as can responses with two relevant examples that are not clearly analysed.
+Responses with two examples that are analysed with regard to meaning can reach the 'good' mark band.
+Responses with two examples showing a precise focus on editing and meaning can reach the 'comprehensive' mark band.
+Additional guidance Refer to generic marking grid for this question.